dvergeylen/dvergeylen.github.io/index.md

 You can contact me on <a href="mailto:blog@sigmadelta.io?subject=Hi Daniel">blog@sigmadelta.io</a> or via Twitter <a href="https://twitter.com/dvergeylen">@dvergeylen</a>

-This blog is a mix of personal notes, detailed how-tos and various pro tips I compile over time.
+This blog is a mix of personal notes, detailed how-tos and various things I learned over time.
 Hope you will find something useful!